 The Great Park’s commitment to sustainability and resource efficiency also includes habitat restoration, renewable energy generation, water quality management, transportation, and more.

-Restored native habitats are found in three major sections of the Park — the Wildlife Corridor, Agua Chinon, and the Canyon.
+Restored native habitats are found in the Great Park plan in the Wildlife Corridor and Agua Chinon.
 Native plant communities are found in other areas as well, including the Botanic Garden.

 Renewable Energy Generation